- Crisis Centre BC

 - Respond with empathy and validate their feelings.
 They are not alone and you are there for them.

 - Ask open-ended questions to help your friend understand their situation.
+This can also help you to identify what the next steps could be.

 If you are a student staff or student leader, your program supervisor or any professional staff or faculty member can help you if you’re concerned about another student.
 Reach out to a staff member if you need support with helping others.